therealbstern/apcupsd/doc/manual/manual.rst

 -------

-``apctest`` is a program that allows you to talk directly to your UPS and run certain low-level tests, display all know values from the UPS's EEPROM, perform a battery runtime calibration, program the EEPROM (serial connection only), and enter in TTY mode with the UPS.
-Here we describe how to use it for a SmartUPS.
+``apctest`` is a program that allows you to talk directly to your UPS and run certain low-level tests, adjust various settings such as the battery installation date and alarm behavior, and perform a battery runtime calibration.
+Here we describe how to use it for a SmartUPS utilizing the apcsmart driver and RS232 serial connection.
-The menus and options for USB and simple signaling UPSes are different but mostly self-explanatory.
+The menus and options for USB, MODBUS, and simple signaling UPSes are different but mostly self-explanatory.

-Shutdown apcupsd if it is running.
-Make sure your ``/etc/apcupsd/apcupsd.conf`` file has ``UPSTYPE apcsmart`` and ``UPSCABLE`` has one of the smart cables that are supported.
+*Shutdown apcupsd if it is running.* This is important.
+Only one program can communicate with the UPS at a time and if apcupsd is running, apctest will fail to contact the UPS.

 Run apctest by invoking it with no arguments.